strvcom/heimdall/readme.md

    * @return    {Promise}
    */
   async execute() {
-    // Start whatever you need to start in this process. await app.start(process.env.PORT)
+    // Start whatever you need to start in this process.
+Whatever you return from this function, you
+    // will receive it in the .exit() method below. return await app.start(process.env.PORT)
   },

   /**